chew-z/Eumenes/README.md

 * In a playlist set view to *Songs* and ad column with iCloud status.
 It helps to see what is going on.
 * If a playlist is marked with crossed cloud be patient, iTunes will mark it as OK once it processes all tracks.
 * If you get into trouble with tracks *No Longer Available*, *Error* try again.
 Run eumenes.py again on the same playlist.
 Remove playlist and add again.
 Etc.
+* Some pretty obvious tracks cannot be found (it is mostly technicality as they are not marked as *isStreamable*) I am working on it.
 * Watch in logs for error 403 - Too many requests.